Umuzi-org/tech-department/content/projects/linux/_index.md

 2. Create a variable myName with a value containing your full name.
 3. Copy the value of $LANG to $MyLANG.
 4. List all current shell variables.
-5. Create a nodejs/python script that fetch all created variable and diplays on the creen for nodejs, in termina for python.
+5. Create a nodejs/python script that fetch all created variable and diplays on the screen for nodejs, in terminal for python.

 ### Resources